 A Lifetime of Staying Fit

 My interest in health & fitness initially stemmed from trying to help my husband stay healthy and fit for his NFL career.
-This was during the late 1970s and 80’s when little was known about how to take care of oneself optimally.
+This was during the late 1970s and 80’s when little was known about physical and mental wellness or how to take care of oneself optimally.
 I did lots of research about diet, nutrition, cross-training, stretching, massage, etc. all things which are the norm now but were not then.

 During this time, I was a stay-at-home mom with 4 kids under 7 years of age.
 To say I needed an outlet for myself was an understatement!
 Always a high-energy person, I joined a gym, fell in love with high-impact aerobics and that started my own story with health and wellness.
 I became a certified fitness instructor and taught classes in aerobics, step, spinning, and stretching for the next 15 years.